About Emma M. Churchman, MDiv

 Because when everything falls apart, your people need a leader who can stay present, think clearly, and guide with both strategic wisdom and deep humanity.

-My Approach: The 4-Phase Trauma Recovery Framework
+My Approach: The 4-Phase Framework (and what it changes)

 Credentials & Recognition